Federvgh/MS3-Tango-Dictionary/README.md

 ## Bugs and fixes

 - I had issues with smaller devices that i fixed using media queries
-- When searching for words I encountered and error that the search was case sensitive so I modified mycode for it work regarding if the user use capital letters or not.
+- When searching for words I encountered and error that the search was case sensitive so I modified my code for it to work, regardless if the user uses capital letters or not.

 ## Credits